 Mr. Chiu received his BSFS in International Economics from Georgetown University and his MBA from Harvard Business School.

-Mr. Charles Yen co-founded AAMA Taipei Cradle Program with Mr. Jan Hung-Tze and served as the principal of the program since 2012.
-AAMA Taipei Cradle Program assists young entrepreneurs with startups at growth stage by connecting cross-generation mentorship resources.
-He is now dedicated to bridging the cross-generation experience and resources to enhance the startup ecosystem in Taiwan.
+Charles co-founded AAMA Taipei Cradle Program and serves as the principal of the program since 2012.
+Dedicated to assisting young entrepreneurs with startups at growth stage by connecting cross-generation mentorship and partner resources, the program has cultivated over 251 startups with 94 volunteer mentors.
+In 2020, TCCFE was established based on the program, aiming at composing thriving startup ecosystem with sustainable operation.

 Mr. Joseph Tsai is vice chairman and director of Cathay United Bank, one of the largest private banks with strong market positions in Taiwan, where Mr. Tsai endeavors in setting the long-term development strategies and executing mergers and acquisitions, banking innovation and organizational optimization plans.
 Mr. Tsai also serves as director of Cathay Life Insurance, executive vice president of Tung Chi Enterprise Co., Ltd., and vice president of the Harvard Club of the Republic of China.